andreaproto/andreaproto/README.md

 👋 Hi, I’m @andreaproto.
 Here I learn and teach technology.
+Git is sometimes used as a repository for some disciplines that require knowledge of the tool

 #  On this earth we share knowledge:cupid:.
 # 💫 About Me:

 :raising_hand:passionate about computing.
 I also navigate in the area of ​​programming, analysis and the software development process.
+Programming for MPI and PVM

 :heartpulse: Passionate about relational databases and noSQL.